William Scoresby Routledge: Education

 Following graduation in 1882 with a Masters from Christ Church, Oxford University, Routledge studied medicine at University College Hospital, London.
 In 1883 he won the Physiology prize.
 He was also elected to the Royal Geographical Society, and in 1888 received the Erichsen prize for practical surgery.
 He did not complete his medical degree.

 In later years he was elected to other clubs, namely the Royal Cruising Society of Antiquaries, the Geological Society, the Royal Anthropological Institute and as Fellow of the Royal Geographical Society (1900).
 The latter holds a collection of eight boxes of mostly unpublished field notes, sketches, maps, and photographs by the Routledges.

 In 1906 Scoresby Routledge married a fellow Oxford graduate, Katherine Pease and an extraordinary if troubled collaboration took place that lasted for 20 years producing a body of scholarly work that has for the most part stood the test of time.

 As an ethnographer and anthropologist Scoresby Routledge spent his life visiting and documenting primitive cultures that were changing and disappearing in the early 20th century.
 The Routledges both did so with an urgency that indicated that they understood how quickly the history of these cultures would be lost forever as the stirrings of globalization started to take place when western ideas were introduced in formerly isolated areas (with access to remote areas of the earth by new roads or by sea routes being a major factor).

 The Mi'kmaq (Mic-macs) of Newfoundland

 As an anthropologist he worked initially amongst the Mi'kmaq (Mic-macs) of Newfoundland.
-It was noted in The Times in 1915 that Scoresby Routledge was living with the Mic-macs in Central Newfoundland where he learned hunting and woodcraft.
+It was noted in The Times in 1915 that Scoresby Routledge was living with the Mi'kmaq in Central Newfoundland, where he learned hunting and woodcraft.

-Scoresby Routledge later described in the book he co-wrote with his wife Katherine on the Kikuyu, of travelling for four months on a beaver hunting expedition with the Mic-Macs in densely forested country.
+Scoresby Routledge later described in the book he co-wrote with his wife Katherine on the Kikuyu, of travelling for four months on a beaver hunting expedition with the Mi'kmaq in densely forested country.